virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ## Candidate Ethical Principles

-Organizations and individuals can apply several ethical principles to guide decisions and actions in information systems[1]:
+Organizations and individuals can apply several ethical principles to guide decisions and actions in information systems:

 ### 1. The Golden Rule
 **"Do unto others as you would have them do unto you"**

-Put yourself into the place of others, and think of yourself as the object of the decision[1].
+Put yourself into the place of others, and think of yourself as the object of the decision.
 This principle emphasizes reciprocity and empathy.

 **Application:** Ask yourself, "Would I want this action taken toward me or my family?"

 ### 2. Immanuel Kant's Categorical Imperative
 **"If an action is not right for everyone to take, it is not right for anyone"**

-Ask yourself, "If everyone did this, could the organization, or society, survive?"[1]
+Ask yourself, "If everyone did this, could the organization, or society, survive?"
 This principle suggests that ethical actions should be ones that could be applied universally without contradiction.

 **Application:** Consider whether the action could become a universal law that everyone follows.

 ### 3. Descartes' Rule of Change (Slippery Slope Rule)
 **"If an action cannot be taken repeatedly, it is not right to take at all"**

-An action may bring about a small change now that is acceptable, but if it is repeated, it would bring unacceptable changes in the long run[1].
+An action may bring about a small change now that is acceptable, but if it is repeated, it would bring unacceptable changes in the long run.
 Ask yourself, "If I take this action, what will happen if it is taken many times over?"

 **Application:** Assume the consequences of your actions will be permanent and consider long-term impacts.

 ### 4. The Utilitarian Principle
 **"Take the action that achieves the higher or greater value"**

-This principle assumes you can prioritize values in a rank order and understand the consequences of various courses of action[1].
+This principle assumes you can prioritize values in a rank order and understand the consequences of various courses of action.
 Ask yourself, "Which option produces the greatest good for the greatest number?"

 **Application:** Choose actions that maximize overall benefit and minimize harm to the most people.

 ### 5. The Risk Aversion Principle
 **"Take the action that produces the least harm or the least potential cost"**

-Some actions have extremely high failure costs of very low probability (e.g., building a nuclear generating facility in an urban area) or extremely high failure costs of moderate probability (speeding and automobile accidents)[1].
+Some actions have extremely high failure costs of very low probability (e.g., building a nuclear generating facility in an urban area) or extremely high failure costs of moderate probability (speeding and automobile accidents).
 Avoid these high-failure-cost actions; focus on reducing risk.

 **Application:** Choose the option that minimizes potential harm, especially catastrophic harm.

 ### 6. The Ethical "No Free Lunch" Rule
 **"Assume that virtually all tangible and intangible objects are owned by someone else unless there is a specific declaration otherwise"**

-If something someone else has created is useful to you, it has value, and you should assume the creator wants compensation for this work[1].
+If something someone else has created is useful to you, it has value, and you should assume the creator wants compensation for this work.
 This principle recognizes that every decision involves trade-offs and costs.

 **Application:** Assume all actions have consequences and all resources have value that must be respected.

 ## Professional Codes of Conduct

-Professional codes of conduct are rules that guide the actions and behavior of members of a profession[1].
+Professional codes of conduct are rules that guide the actions and behavior of members of a profession.
 These codes help professionals navigate ethical dilemmas and maintain standards of practice.

 ### Purpose of Professional Codes
 - Provide ethical guidance for professional practice